 Safe & Healthy Dating Relationships

 Setting boundaries is an important part of any relationship.
-Both partners should know each other’s wants and limitations.
+Both partners should know and respect each other’s wants and limitations.
 You should feel comfortable communicating your needs and concerns to your partner without ever feeling afraid.
 If your partner disregards your feelings, then you are not receiving the respect you deserve.

 Remember to trust your instincts and listen to your gut.
 If you’re in a situation that makes you feel uncomfortable, stay calm and remove yourself from the situation.
 If you are in immediate danger, call 911.